Review by Ian Keogh

 Because he swivels the spotlight in several directions, Tynion keeps readers abreast of the political upheavals taking place, several people using fear and disruption to stoke their own agenda.
 He keeps the real world comparisons toned down this time, but there’s an interesting role reversal flipping bigotry, now applied against humans in their entirety.
 Wynd’s place in what’s coming is far from certain.
 A pleasing character touch is how others keep projecting their views of what he’s to become onto him, while he remains an uncertain teenager, still slightly a dreamer, although making the most of now being able to fly.
 The closing chapter presents a possible glimpse into the future and raises more questions.

 Wynd has quickly become an essential fantasy series, clever, thrilling and packed with personalities.
-Bring on the next volume.
+Bring on The Throne in the Sky.